YetOpen/certbot-zimbra/README.md

 ## Error: unable to parse certbot version

-This is caused by certbot expecting user input when the script tried to run it to detect its version.
+This is caused by Certbot expecting user input when the script tried to run it to detect its version.
 To fix this, run `certbot` on the command line manually and answer any questions it has or fix any errors.
 After this the script should work fine.

 Newer versions of the script print a more descriptive error message if ran with `-c|--prompt-confirm`.

-## certbot failures
+## Certbot failures

-## General certbot troubleshooting
+## General Certbot troubleshooting

-Check that you have an updated version of certbot installed.
-If you have installed certbot from your operating system's repositories, they may be out of date, especially on non-rolling distributions.
-If your distribution's certbot is outdated, remove the system packages and install it the way that certbot recommends for your operating system on their installation page, or a different way that you prefer.
+Check that you have an updated version of Certbot installed.
+If you have installed Certbot from your operating system's repositories, they may be out of date, especially on non-rolling distributions.
+If your distribution's Certbot is outdated, remove the system packages and install it the way that Certbot recommends for your operating system on their installation page, or a different way that you prefer.

 Check certificate statuses with `certbot certificates`.
 Remove any duplicate or outdated certificates for the same domain names.